-I put my top VPN providers through a series of tests to determine which providers are best to use inside the The Pearl of the Orient Seas.
+I put my top VPN providers through a series of tests to determine which providers are best to use inside The Pearl of the Orient Seas.

-I found that the 6 providers listed below are the best VPNs for use while in the Philippine archipelagic state.
+I found that the seven providers listed below are the best VPNs for use while in the Philippine archipelagic state.
 The quick rundown is:

 - CyberGhost: Easy-to-use VPN Option.
 CyberGhost is an excellent option for newbie VPN users.
 The provider offers the fastest connection speeds on this list, and its privacy protections are top-notch.

-I ranked the top 6 VPNs for the Philippines using the following criteria:
+I ranked the top seven VPNs for the Philippines using the following criteria:

 - Security and privacy protections